THE STICKY NOTE OF NEWS

 4. Step Away from the Interwebs

-This is v. ironic because so far at work today I have read NOTHING for the read-a-thon, but have spent much time online reading (and now writing) stuff ABOUT the read-a-thon.
+This is v. ironic because quite often during readathons I end up spending a ton of time online reading (and writing) stuff ABOUT said readathon.
 I suspect I am not the only one.
 WHAT ARE YOU DOING HERE READING THIS RIGHT NOW, HMMMM?
 I thought so...
 The bestest thing about read-a-thonning is that it is a most excellent excuse to NOT do other stuff, like laundry, gardening, cleaning, shopping and playing on Twitter.
 Okay, there might be a bit of playing on Twitter.
 And laundry.
 But the read-a-thon is a very good reason to keep these dangerous, dangerous things in moderation and retreat somewhere cosy where you can read and eat biscuits instead.

 5. I Did it Myyyyyy Waaaaaaay